Uniform Information Density and Syntactic Reduction: Revisiting $\textit{that}$-Mentioning in English Complement Clauses: Introduction

 \section{Introduction}

 Language production is highly flexible across all levels of linguistic analysis, such as phonetics, lexicon, and syntax.
 Such flexibility in production enables researchers to ask the question: What cognitive mechanisms guide our choice among competing alternatives?
 A prominent account, Uniform Information Density (UID; \citealp{jaeger2010redundancy}; \citealp{levy2007informationdensity}), proposes that speakers exploit this flexibility to maintain a consistent rate of information transmission.
 According to UID, speakers tend to structure their utterances to distribute information as evenly as possible across the linguistic signal to ensure robust information transmission while maintaining efficient use of the communication channel.
-Following \citeposs{shannon1948mathematical} information theory, the information density of a unit \( u \) given its context is defined as:
+Following \citeposs{shannon1948mathematical} information theory, the information density of a linguistic unit \( u \) (e.g., a phoneme, a word, or a syntactic structure) given its context is defined as:

 where \( P(u \mid \text{context}) \) denotes the contextual probability of \( u \).
 This is also commonly referred to as surprisal (\citealp{hale-2001-probabilistic}; \citealp{levy-2008-expectation}).